-Representatives from the PAC meet with school community councils and host community meetings to study needs and the impacts of potential changes.
-Public input on study areas is solicited and multiple solutions are explored.
+Representatives from the PAC meet with school community councils and host community meetings to study needs, wants, and impacts of potential changes.
+Multiple solutions are explored.

-The PAC presents an initial written report to the Board of Education.
-This report includes the PAC’s findings and includes preliminary recommendations for potential solutions.
-The PAC will provide appropriate notice to the impacted communities.
+The PAC presents an initial report to the Board of Education.
+This report includes the committee’s findings and may include a recommendation for a boundary change, school closure, or other action.

 Input from Board